derrickmaa/derrickmaa.github.io/_pages/about.md

 ## Research Interests

 My research focuses on Natural Language Processing.
-I have a strong interest in controllable text generation.
+I have a strong interest in responsible AI and controllable text generation.
-I am also passionate about addressing common issues in responsible AI.
 I am dedicated to contributing to the development of models that produce reliable and trustworthy outputs.